 Objective: To inspire government to invest in a major brain research initiative.
 CBRS is not seeking to become a parallel funding stream, but seeks further support for programs that foster collaborative, transdisciplinary, and open approaches that enable Canada to be a world leader in brain research.

-How: By bringing together the diverse neuroscience and mental health research ecosystem across the country in a collaborative and mobilizing unified voice to advance brain research as a national priority.
+How: By bringing together the diverse brain and mental health research ecosystem across the country in a collaborative and mobilizing unified voice to advance brain research as a national priority.

 Value Statement